-The National Capital Authority (NCA) asset management strategy recognises the significance of national assets and the interrelationships between them.
-The strategy links with the Authority's corporate plan and operational activities.
+The National Capital Authority (NCA) asset management strategy recognises the significance of national assets and the relationships between them.
+The strategy links with the NCA's corporate plan and operational activities.

 The asset management strategy:

-- provides the framework for the Authority's decision making about the creation of new assets and the care of existing assets
+- provides the framework for the NCA's decision making about the creation of new assets and the care of existing assets

 - guides decision making about the level and standard of care required for the respective assets